Clando

 Clando is a 1996 drama film from Cameroon directed by Jean-Marie Teno.
-Initially set in Douala, the film explores the experiences of Anatole Sobgui (played by Paulin Fodouop), a man who loses his job as a computer programmer and begins working as an unlicensed cab driver (or 'clando') who is arrested and tortured by a corrupt regime for printing anti-government leaflets.
+Initially set in Douala, the film explores the experiences of Anatole Sobgui (played by Paulin Fodouop), a man who loses his job as a computer programmer and begins working as an unlicensed cab driver (or 'clando').
+He is arrested and tortured by a corrupt regime for printing anti-government leaflets.
 Left sexually and psychologically impotent by the experience, his life begins to deteriorate rapidly.
 He migrates to Cologne to find his former employer's son, Chamba.
-Here, he falls in love with a local, a political activist named Irene, who convinces him to return home to Cameroon.
+Here, he falls in love with a local, political activist named Irene, who convinces him to return home to Cameroon.

 Clando was Teno's first feature-length film.
 It addresses issues around migration and political violence in Cameroon, and sharply criticizes the authoritarian leadership.